Liberdus/validator-dashboard/README.md

 ## Hardware Requirements

 The minimum requirements are:
-A VPS server with 2 CPU cores, 2 GB of RAM, 256 GB of SSD, 1 Gbps network, 1 TB/month bandwidth, power backup and redundant Internet connections
+A VPS server with 2 CPU cores, 2 GB of RAM, 256 GB of SSD, 1 Gbps network, 1 TB/month bandwidth, DDOS protection, power backup and redundant Internet connections.
-Linux (recommended for easy setup)
+A Linux Ubuntu OS is highly recommended for easy setup.

 A server like this should cost less than $30 per month from a web hosting company.